makinacorpus/DbToolsBundle/docs/content/anonymization/command.md

 ### Anonymizing current database

 The main purpose of this command is to provide a way to anonymize a backup file.
-But it could also be used to anonymized current database with `--current-database`.
+But it could also be used to anonymize current database with `--current-database`.

 ```sh
 console db-tools:anonymize --current-database